reTHINK-project/testbeds/docs/Trials-evaluation/D6.3-catalogue/catalogue-section.md

   * two apache proxies, one being responsible for providing reverse-proxing while accessing the catalogue, and the other being responsible for securly hosting any certificates required for https-based access to the catalouge; and
   * one firewall.

+The catalogue-broker and the catalogue-database are dockerized deployments with a Ubuntu-14-4-1 operating system in the docker image.
+The docker images as well as the apache rproxies are each hosted on a Ubuntu-14.4.1 system running on a blade in a dell M1000E Blade Center, providing in total 3TB RAM, 40TB hard-disk capacity, and 539 GHz accumulated CPU resources.
+The individual blade assigned to run the deployment for this SUT is a Dell Power Edge M950 with 2 E7540 CEON processors and 256 GB RAM.
+As a testing device, a PowerMac under MacOS-x Version 10.9.5 with a 2.6GHz Intel Core i7 and 16 GB 1600 MHz DDR3 RAM was used.

 For a detailed description of each component and how to set them up, please refer to [D6.1].

 **Experiment Blueprint**